splunk/terraform-provider-scp/README.md

 Currently, we are not accepting contributions, however, please use the
 - Github issue tracker to submit bugs
-- [Splunk Ideas](https://ideas.splunk.com/) for your suggestions/feature requests
+- [Splunk Ideas](https://ideas.splunk.com/) for your suggestions/feature requests.
+Please file under Enterprise Cloud.
 - [Splunk Answers](https://community.splunk.com/t5/Community/ct-p/en-us) for questions.

 ## Notes and Troubleshooting